NixOS/nix/doc/manual/src/expressions/generic-builder.md

 2. The function `genericBuild` is defined in the file `$stdenv/setup`.

-3. The final step calls the shell function `genericBuild`, which performs the steps that were done explicitly in [???](#ex-hello-builder).
-The generic builder is smart enough to figure out whether to unpack the sources using `gzip`, `bzip2`, etc.
-    It can be customised in many ways; see the Nixpkgs manual for details.
+3. The final step calls the shell function `genericBuild`, which performs the steps that were done explicitly in the previous build script.
+The generic builder is smart enough to figure out whether to unpack the sources using `gzip`, `bzip2`, etc.  It can be customised in many ways; see the Nixpkgs manual for details.

 Discerning readers will note that the `buildInputs` could just as well have been set in the Nix expression, like this: